Builders Gift Deposit

 Posted on 12 December 2018 by Brian Field

-Hi i've been looking at buying a house through Barratts, they will pay 5% toward my deposit, which is something called a builders guild deposit, I'm 1st time buyer.
+I've been looking at buying a house through Barratts.
+They will pay 5% toward my deposit, which is something called a builders guild deposit.
+I'm a first-time buyer.

 I have been looking at the Barratt Homes offer and they will match any personal deposit you provide up to a maximum of 5% of the purchase price.
 This is called a Builder's Gift deposit and will need to be declared when you make a mortgage application.